neotokio/neotokio.github.io/_posts/2019-09-10-Web-scraping-50-thousand-documents-for-NLP.markdown

 There is also additional constrain, we want to have policies from websites that ‘matter’.
 So anything which stores user information, has considerable volume of traffic, provides some sort of a service to Internet buyers or has high position in rankings.
 That way we can be sure that contents of policies do matter for large amount of users.
 Also, we will focus on English-only websites.

 Alexa was providing “top websites globally” service for free few years back, but not anymore.
-It’s a shame because their list allowed for searching by country or categories, exactly what we needed..
-I am not interested in specific websites statistics, I am only interested in URL to website however Alexa pushes me to pay for the whole service.
+It’s a shame because their list allowed for searching by country or categories, exactly what we needed.
+I am not interested in specific websites statistics, I am only interested in URL to website, however Alexa pushes me to pay for the whole service.
 What can be done about it?

 Well, we can check previous, free, version of Alexa using <https://web.archive.org/>.